DanielBelmes/ObjLoader/README.md

 # objLoader_nim
 Wavefront Obj and MTL loader

+See /tests for example usage